Android & iOS apps | From Cyclists For Cyclists

 The positive reception of Unter at the hackathon was encouraging, and led us to think about whether we could craft our basic ideation version into a full-scale, in-market MVP.
 We ended up deciding to build out the product as our first DV-led venture, built without a corporate partner.

 We called the full app Gatagoto, after the Japanese word for the sound that bicycles make when ridden on an uneven surface that makes it shake.
-We just launched the iOS and the Android apps.
-Download them and give it a try!

 We built Gatagoto with a full team of developers and designers (listed below), using it as an opportunity to showcase DV’s capabilities when we work alone.
 The project embodies the DV principle of productive disruption, taking the official online reporting solution of the city authority and challenging it.
 Gatagoto puts the user first through good design and community contribution.